 Once you have removed the basil leaves from their stem, it’s time to clean off the herbs from any dirt, debris or bugs that may have creeped onto your food – eek.

-Once the basil leaves are rinsed off, it’s time to dry them off a bit.
 I placed a towel down and laid the basil on top.
 You can either allow the basil to air dry or take another towel and gently tap off the excess water.

-Chopped Basil Leaves
+Chop Basil Leaves

 Once the herb leaves are mostly dry, you can begin to chop them on a cutting board.
 Make sure to cut them in into thin ribbons as they will fit in the ice cube trays easiest this way.